nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 saloon tha’s catering to us niggers.
 Heabenly God!
 But if the stars them didn’t twinkle way down in mah eyes.
-But easy, easy, old man, I got out mah shaving steel and draws it down the goosey flesh o’ one o’ them, and, buddy, you shoulda heah him squeal....
-The pohlice?”
+But easy, easy, old man, I got out mah shaving steel and draws it down the goosey flesh o’ one o’ them, and, buddy, you shoulda heah him squeal.<span class="three-dots"></span>The pohlice?”
 His massive mouth molded the words to its own form.
 “They tooks me, yes, but tunned me loose by’n’by.
 They’s with us this time, boh, but, Lawdy! if they hadn’t did entervention I woulda gutted gizzard and kidney outa that